Floorp-Projects/Floorp/dom/docs/ipc/jsactors.rst

       allFrames: true,
     },

-This example is for the JSWindowActor implementation of crash reporting for GMP.
+This example is for the JSWindowActor implementation of click-to-play for Flash.

 Let's examine parent registration: